Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 Protein sources can be divided into two main types:

 1. Animal sources: Meat, fish, eggs, dairy products.
-These products contain complete protein, that is, all 9 essential amino acids.
+These foods contain complete protein, meaning all 9 essential amino acids.

 2. Plant sources: Soy, legumes, nuts, quinoa.
-Although most plant foods are not complete proteins, they can be beneficial when combined with each other.
+While most plant foods are not complete proteins, they can be beneficial when combined.

 Why do protein supplements get so much attention?
-The answer is simple: it’s not always easy to get enough protein from your regular diet.
-This is especially true for people who train hard or follow strict diets.
-Protein powders, shakes, and bars have become popular because they are simple and convenient.
+The answer is simple: it's not always easy to get enough protein from regular food.
+This is especially true for people who train intensely or follow strict diets.
+Protein powders, shakes, and bars have become popular due to their simplicity and convenience.

-It is important to note that protein is not a “chemical”.
-It is a natural product that is used to supplement your diet.
-For example, whey protein is made from milk and goes through filtration stages to remove excess fat and carbohydrates.
+It's important to note that protein isn't a chemical.
+It's a natural product used to supplement your diet.
+For example, whey protein is made from milk and undergoes a filtration process to remove excess fat and carbohydrates.

 Why do athletes need protein?

 For athletes, protein is the foundation of successful training and recovery.
-Its role goes beyond being a simple source of energy or building material.
+Its role extends beyond simply being a source of energy or building material.
 Protein performs several key functions that are especially important for those involved in physical activity.

-During training, especially intense ones, our muscles are subject to microtrauma.
-This is a natural process that allows muscles to grow and strengthen, but only if the body has enough resources for recovery.
-Protein helps eliminate this damage by starting the process of muscle protein synthesis.
+During exercise, especially intense ones, our muscles are subject to microtrauma.
+This is a natural process that allows muscles to grow and strengthen, but only if the body has sufficient resources for recovery.
+Protein helps repair this damage by activating muscle protein synthesis.
 As a result, muscles become stronger and more resilient.

 The main functions of protein for athletes:

 • Muscle recovery.
 After a workout, muscles need amino acids to heal and grow.
-Protein speeds up this process, minimizing pain and fatigue.
+Protein accelerates this process, minimizing pain and fatigue.

 • Muscle growth.
-Protein is the main component for building new muscle fibers.
-For those who want to increase muscle volume, protein is an indispensable assistant.
+Protein is the key component for building new muscle fibers.
+For those looking to increase muscle size, protein is an indispensable aid.

-• Reduced Fatigue: Protein supplements help you recover faster after training, reducing the likelihood of overtraining.
+• Reduced fatigue.
+Protein supplements help you recover faster after workouts, reducing the likelihood of overtraining.

-• Energy: When carbohydrates are scarce, the body can use amino acids from protein to produce energy, which is especially useful during long or intense workouts.
+• Energy.
+When carbohydrates are scarce, the body can use amino acids from protein to produce energy, which is especially beneficial during long or intense workouts.

 Why protein is important for different sports: